Skip to content

 Olga Yakusheva

 Dr. Yakusheva is an economist with research interests in health economics and health services research.
 Yakusheva's area of expertise is econometric methods for causal inference, data architecture, and secondary analyses of big data.
-The primary focus of Yakusheva’s research is the study of economic value of nursing/nurses.
+The primary focus of Yakusheva’s research is the study of the economic value of nursing/nurses.
 Yakusheva pioneered the development of a new method for outcomes-based clinician value-added measurement using the electronic medical records.
 With this work, Yakusheva was able to measure, for the first time, the value-added contributions of individual nurses to patient outcomes.
 This work has won her national recognition earning her the Best of AcademyHealth Research Meeting Award in 2014 and a Nomination in 2018.
-Yakusheva is currently a PI on a AHRQ funded R01 measuring the continuity of interprofessional ICU care and an ANF/ANCC funded research grant measuring the value-added contribution of specialty nurse certifications to nurse performance and patient outcomes.
+Yakusheva is currently a PI on two AHRQ funded R01s aiming to optimize the hospital nursing workforce and ANA Enterprise funded research to conceptualize a new model and definition of the economic value of nursing.

-Yakusheva is a team scientist who has contributed methodological expertise to many interdisciplinary projects including hospital readmissions, primary care providers, obesity, pregnancy and birth, and peer effects on health behaviors and outcomes
+Yakusheva is a team scientist who has contributed methodological expertise to many interdisciplinary projects including hospital readmissions, primary care providers, obesity, pregnancy and birth, and peer effects on health behaviors and outcomes.
+In 2023, Yakusheva was awarded an Honorary Fellowship from the American Academy of Nursing.

-Yakusheva holds a PhD in economics, an MS in economic policy, and a BS in applied mathematics.
+Yakusheva holds a PhD in economics, an MS in economic policy, and a BS in mathematics.

 Colleen K Snydeman